top of page

 Will the Foundation consider applications outside of its normal annual grant cycle?

-No. The Foundation only considers grant applications submitted on or before July 1 of that calendar year.
+No. The Foundation only considers grant applications submitted on or before July 1 - or on or before May 1 for School Grant early determination.

 I understand that the Foundation may give grant applicants the opportunity to make a presentation to the Foundation.